 The separating hyperplane shown in Figure 1 does an intuitively appealing job of separating the two data types.
 This is the SVM hyperplane, and the remaining graphics illustrate how it was constructed.
-The key idea behind the SVM is to find w and β to keep the data in the same class all on the same side of, and also "as far as possible from", the separating hyperplane.
-This is quantified in a maximin type way, focussing on only the data points that are closest to the separating hyperplane, called "support vectors," highlighted in Figure 1 with black boxes.
+The key idea behind the SVM is to find w and β to keep the data in the same class all on the same side of, and also as far as possible from, the separating hyperplane (in an appropriate sense).
+This is quantified using a maximin optimization formulation, focussing on only the data points that are closest to the separating hyperplane, called support vectors, highlighted in Figure 1 with black boxes.
 The hyperplanes parallel to the separating hyperplane that intersect the support vectors are shown as thin black dashed lines.
-The distance between these hyperplanes is called the "margin."
+The distance between these hyperplanes is called the margin.
 The SVM finds the separating hyperplane that maximizes the margin, with the solution for these data being shown in Figure 1.
 An alternative view is that we find two closest points, one in the convex hull of the Class +1 points and one in the convex hull of the Class -1 points.
-The SVM separating hyperplane will then be the perpendicular bisector of the line segment joining two such points.
+The SVM separating hyperplane will then be the perpendicular bisector of the line segment joining two such points, i.e., this line segment is parallel to the normal vector shown in Figure 1.
 Note that the convex combinations defining these closest points only involve the support vectors of each class.